GoogleCloudPlatform/bigquery-long-running-jobs-metric-exporter/README.md

 **Terraform handles all of these permissions automatically, including dynamically creating the required permissions depending on whether `master_query_project`/`master_metrics_project` is set.**

 ## Deployment

-This repository contains a Terraform Module that automatically deploys all of the required Google Cloud components to setup this metric.
-The module:
+All of the configuration and deployment of this Workflow is handled automatically using Terraform.

-You can import the module to an existing Terraform configuration, or define it in a standalone configuration.
+You can import the module in this repository into to an existing Terraform configuration, or define it in a standalone configuration.

 The configuration variables are documented inline below: